Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Introduction

+The main contribution of our work are two novel algorithms for offline RL with LLMs: \refit and \swift.
+The key idea in \refit is to optimize a lower bound on the online RL objective, which is the sum of the log-probabilities of logged actions weighted by trajectory rewards.
+This new objective has two main benefits.
+First, it does not involve ratios of token-level propensity scores, unlike in PPO \citep{schulman17proximal} and GRPO \citep{shao24deepseekmath}.
+This leads to a stable and practical algorithm.
+Second, the optimization of the objective can be viewed as \emph{weighted fine-tuning} and solved by a minor modification of \emph{supervised fine-tuning (SFT)}, a standard post-training technique for LLMs.
+Motivated by GRPO \citep{shao24deepseekmath}, we also propose \swift, which is a variant of \refit where we standardize trajectory rewards using multiple logged trajectories.
+The standardized rewards lower the variance in policy optimization and may improve learned policies, as we show empirically in \cref{sec:experiments}.
+We try to justify this theoretically in \cref{sec:swift objective improvements}.

-We also formulate this problem as multi-step optimization and learn to ask clarifying questions using \emph{reinforcement learning (RL)} \citep{sutton98reinforcement}.
-The closest related works are \citet{andukuri2024star} and \citet{chen2024learning}, which use RL to learn clarifying questions from simulated user-agent conversations.
-While we adopt the same learning paradigm, our work differs in how it is used. \citet{andukuri2024star} choose the most rewarding trajectories and fine-tune on them. \citet{chen2024learning} generate alternative responses for each step of the conversation and then optimize for better responses using DPO \citep{rafailov23direct}.
+To show the value of \refit and \swift, we apply them to learning multi-turn QA policies, where the agent reasons about potential answers or asks clarifying questions.
+The closest related works are \citet{andukuri2024star} and \citet{chen2024learning}, which use RL to learn clarifying questions from simulated agent-teacher conversations. \citet{andukuri2024star} choose the most rewarding trajectories and fine-tune on them. \citet{chen2024learning} generate alternative responses for each step of the conversation and then optimize for better responses using DPO \citep{rafailov23direct}.
 The main limitation of these approaches is that they do not fully utilize the reward signal; they only use it to turn the original problem into an SFT or DPO problem.
 We directly optimize for rewards using RL.
-We observe major gains over SFT and DPO in experiments (\cref{sec:experiments}) because both can be viewed as reward thresholding, which results in information loss when compared to using actual rewards.
+We observe major gains over SFT and DPO in experiments (\cref{sec:experiments}) because an indirect optimization of rewards results in information loss.

-We solve our problem using offline RL \citep{lange12batch,zhou17endtoend,levine20offline} and make two technical contributions to make it practical.
-First, our offline RL problem does not involve ratios of propensity scores, such as in PPO \citep{schulman17proximal} and GRPO \citep{shao24deepseekmath}; and in fact is equivalent to weighted SFT.
-Therefore, it can be solved easily in any LLM using standard training primitives.
-We implement our solution by modifying SFT in TRL \citep{vonwerra22trl}.
-Second, we propose a variance reduction technique based on standardized trajectory rewards using multiple sampled trajectories.
-This lowers variance in policy optimization and may lead to learning better policies.
-We observe this effect in our experiments (\cref{sec:experiments}).